-The Company reviews the carrying values of mining properties and related expenditures whenever events or changes in circumstances indicate that their carrying values may not be recoverable.
+The Company carries its exploration and evaluation assets at cost less provision for impairment.
+The Company reviews the carrying value of its exploration and evaluation assets whenever events or changes in circumstances indicate that their carrying values may not be recoverable.
 In undertaking this review, management is required to make significant estimates of, amongst other things, future production and sale values, unit sales prices, future operating and capital costs and reclamation costs to the end of the mine's life.
-These estimates are subject to various risks and uncertainties, which may ultimately have an effect on the expected recoverability of the carrying values of the Mineral Properties and related expenditures.
+These estimates are subject to various risks and uncertainties, which may ultimately have an effect on the expected recoverability of the carrying value of the exploration and evaluation assets.

-ii) Share-based payment transactions
+ii) Share option expenses